Stock chart patterns are everywhere.

 The bull flag pattern is a continuation pattern.
 The price action looks like a flagpole, a flag, and a breakout.

 The body of the flag is a battle between the bulls and the bears.
-Kraig Biocraft Labs (OTCQB: KBLB) is a recent runner off its highs.
-It spiked again on June 17, providing a great example of an intraday bull flag pattern.
+Let’s look at an example with Kraig Biocraft Labs (OTCQB: KBLB) that ran off its highs.
+It spiked on June 17, 2019, providing a great example of an intraday bull flag pattern.